SFDO-Community-Sprints/Membership-Essentials-App/README.md

 ### Requirements

 * Track retention, renewal and reacquire
+* automate labeling of membership opps as new, renewal, reacquire
 * Individual memberships
 * Dual & Household memberships
 * Multiple Contacts attached to a membership, not necessarily tied to a single Account
+* benefits/or Membership can be assigned to specific or additional contacts - relevant for Organizational membership that grants benefits to a specific number of members
 * Memberships without payment, eg, gift memberships & subscriptions
 * Free memberships
 * Membership levels & products